schevalier/canopsis/doc/sakura/FR/fr__architecture.rst

 To know those requirements we have to know its needs :

- - Canopsis sources will gather informations to send them as message to Canopsis
+ - Canopsis sources will gather information to send them as message to Canopsis
  - it will need a messaging queue system in order to transport messages
  - in order to store incoming data, it will need a database platform
  - to expose data, it will need a web server to process requests